OOP PHP CRUD problem - registration/login system

 Current session user → Table A id → table B user_id → table B id

 If you look at method “updateRememberCredentials” there is a number 41 in the code.
-This was a practice.
-One of the table “B” id was 41.
-When you directly place the id number in this place all the code works perfectly.
-Unfortunately I need to dynamically access the data from the current as stated above.
+This was a test.
+One of the id’s in table “B” was 41.
+When you directly place the table “B” id number in this place all the code works perfectly.
+Unfortunately I need to dynamically access the data from the current user as stated above.
 If anybody can help I would appreciate the assistance.

 I will paste some of my code.
 Please don’t hesitate to ask if more code is needed.
 BTW, the code is oop, which I am new to.
 Thanks